logo elektroda

 Here too everything loads nicely into Ghidr when ARM Cortex mode is selected, Little Endian byte order.
 I also reverse the words beforehand so that the subtitles look correct:

-The more important features are even conspicuous.
+The more important functions are even more eye-catching.
 Let's take a look at this random code snippet for example - what is FUN_00010068?

 It's probably displaying error messages, the argument is a Flash write: